riceissa/issarice.com/wiki/independent-research-funding.md

 # Libertarianism

-HT Vipul Naik for pointers in this area.
+HT Vipul Naik for pointers in this area:

 * Liberty Fund
 * Institute for Humane Studies